 DevOps transformation in an organization is not a one-size-fits-all approach in terms of process and implementation.
-DevOps transformation is not only a process shift but a cultural transformation which includes proper planning on team structure, creating training plan for team, setting up process, automation, Track the actual process with centralized dashboard and so on…
+DevOps transformation is not only a process shift but a cultural transformation that includes proper planning on team structure, creating a training plan for the team, setting up process, automation, Track the actual process with a centralized dashboard and so on.

 The principles listed below may vary across Team & Enterprise.
 Most organizations will have their own strategy and principles behind their DevOps Approach.
 In this post, I will share my perspective on the underlying principles of the DevOps movement.

 - Continuous Deployment

 - Automation – Infra/App

 - Continuous Monitoring

 - Open Source

 - Shift left approach

 Start small Proof of Concept projects or Minimal Viable Product or Prototype that has high success probability to gain confidence in the team.
 For example don’t try to eat the Watermelon in one shot, Cut into pieces and consume piece by piece.